klesteb/XAS-Csharp/Core/README.md

 signed (including Microsofts Entity Framework) and don't reside in the GAC.
 Except log4net.
 This needs to be in the GAC and luckily it is signed.

+In my opinion, this is the basic environment needed to run in a modern DevOps oriented world.